 How do we measure the sound reduction qualities of blankets?
 Ideally, we would use the standard soundproofing measurements of noise reduction coefficient (NRC) and/or sound transmission class (STC).

 - NRC is used to measure how well a material absorbs sound, typically at different wavelengths between 250 and 2000Hz.
 We would use this for blankets that contain sound-absorbing materials (such as foam).
 For example, a material with a NRC rating of 0.75 is considered highly absorptive.
 0.75 NRC means it absorbs 75% of passing sound waves.

 - STC is the measurement of how well a material blocks sound.
+Only heavy and dense materials can achieve sound blocking.
 We would use this measurement for sound-blocking materials such as mass loaded vinyl.
-You’d ideally want materials with an STC rating of 40 or more.
+For reference, a 90mm thick concrete wall has an STC rating of 40 or more.

-NRC measures how well a material makes the room quieter.
+NRC measures how well a material makes the room less echoey.